gregorysharkov/pep_names/README.md

 ## Synomyms finder
 ### Concept
 We are using [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) to search alternative spellings of names.
 Wiki is a collaboratively edited multilingual knowledge graph hosted by the Wikimedia Foundation.
 It is a common source of open data that Wikimedia projects such as Wikipedia, and anyone else, can use under the CC0 public domain license.
 This knowledge graph contains information between different terms.
 Each term has its unique identifier (Q...) that alows to build queries to the database.
-Here is an example of a terms linked to San Francisco:
+Here is an example of how terms are linked to San Francisco:
 ![generic wikidata example](./images/san_francisco.svg)
 In our case we are interested in names.
 Let's say we are looking for different spellings of name Julia.
 Here is an example some information we may obtain when looking for Julia in wikidata:
 ![julia_example](./images/julia_example.png)